return-STEM/programming-guides/guide/intropy/loops.md

 To iterate through a string, you can create a loop which iterates through a set of numbers, then use those numbers to reference each character:

-Remember that you can use `len(s)` to get the length of the string s.

 ```python
 s = "Hello World"
 for i in range(len(s)):